Preforeclosure: What It Is And How It Works

 This option can be attractive to people who want to avoid a drawn-out foreclosure process and a big hit to their credit score.

-Borrow If Needed To Catch Up On Missed Payments
+Borrow If You Can To Catch Up On Missed Payments

 It may be uncomfortable, but if borrowing is possible, it’s better to do it before the foreclosure process begins to reduce the hit on your credit history.